How to Deal With The Problems of an Understaffed Restaurant

 Adjusting hours of operation

 If you own or run an understaffed restaurant, you may need to adjust your hours of operation.
-This may not be ideal, but it can help you to utilize the labor you do have most effectively.
+This is a great way to deal with staffing shortages without harming service quality or employee satisfaction.
+This may not be ideal, but it can help you to utilize the restaurant employees you do have most effectively.
 Most restaurants have busy hours—the lunchtime rush for example.
-When thinking about adjusting hours, consider your menu and clientele.
+When thinking about adjusting hours, consider your menu and clientele, and choose hours that meet the needs of the majority of your customers.
+This will allow you to schedule enough staff members for busy times and simply shut down at other times.

 Maybe your restaurant is near a major transit hub that sees large surges of traffic in the mornings and late afternoons when commuters are coming to and from work.
-Consider adjusting your hours of business to those times of day and shutting down in the interim.
+Consider adjusting your business hours to those times of day and shutting down in the interim.

-If your restaurant is one that sees a lot of family dinner traffic then consider shifting your staff and work hours to the evening and/or weekends and keeping the place closed on weekday mornings.
+If your restaurant sees a lot of family dinner traffic, then consider shifting your staff and work hours to the evening and/or weekends and keeping the place closed on weekday mornings.

 The exact adjustments that need to be made will depend on the restaurant.
-If you need help analyzing these patterns and identifying your most busy and profitable times of day, our restaurant reporting software can help you there.
+Our restaurant reporting software can help you analyze these patterns and identify your most busy and profitable times of day.

-Many restaurants offer both dine in and take out, but if yours is an understaffed restaurant, consider choosing one over the other and adjusting your operations to maximize the experience for your clients.
+Many restaurants offer both dine-in and take-out, but if yours is an understaffed restaurant, consider choosing one over the other and adjusting your operations to maximize your clients’ experience.
 This will free up your staff to focus all of their energies on that set of experiences.
-Much life adjusting hours of operations, you’ll need to consider what your restaurant’s strengths are and what your diners’ habits are like to decide which of these options to pivot towards.
+When adjusting hours of operations, you’ll need to consider your restaurant’s strengths and your diners’ habits to decide which of these options to pivot towards.

 Implement new technologies

 Technology affects restaurants.
 Advisors worth their salt will advise restaurateurs to adopt technology to stay competitive, reduce waste, and maximize profits.
-To address the challenges of an understaffed restaurant, there are some technologies that are especially helpful.
+Some technologies are especially helpful for addressing the challenges of an understaffed restaurant.

 Self-ordering kiosks

 These interactive devices provide a platform for customers to place orders and can also double as a point of sale.
 Kiosks do not have to be large, boxy devices.
-Kiosks can be as simple as a table mounted tablet with a suite of software applications installed.
+Kiosks can be as simple as a table-mounted tablet with a suite of software applications installed.
 These devices can be placed on individual tables or can replace registers.
-This frees up your staff from having to take orders and process payments.
+This frees up your staff from taking orders and processing payments without reducing employee morale or the dining experience.

 Mobile apps

-A mobile app installed on a customer’s phone or tablet is obviously very similar to a self-ordering kiosk.
+A mobile app installed on a customer’s phone or tablet is very similar to a self-ordering kiosk.
 The key difference is mobility.
-Customers can order and pay from their device at your restaurant or before they arrive.
-This has many of the same benefits to the understaffed restaurant and the diner as the self-ordering kiosks; plus, it can be used to advertise to specific customers based on their ordering histories (privacy laws and permissions permitting).
+Customers can order and pay from their devices at your restaurant or before they arrive.
+This has many of the same benefits for the understaffed restaurant and the diner as self-ordering kiosks.
+Plus, it can be used to advertise to specific customers based on their ordering histories (privacy laws and permissions permitting).

 Back of house